YannickLeRoux/GoogleSearch/README.md

 3/ For each song, try to find a zippyshare download link via a simple Google Search( I know that bad, buy music! )

+Very basic but it works! (and I m just learning!)